Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - The insurer may allow collateral assignments only on policies with a death benefit greater than a certain amount.

-- The insurer may require the policy owner to maintain a certain amount of life insurance coverage after assignment, so the policy beneficiaries could still receive a payout.
+- The insurer may require the policy owner to maintain a certain amount of life insurance coverage after assignment so the policy beneficiaries could still receive a payout.

 However, you run the risk of losing coverage if you are unable to make loan payments.
 If you default on the loan, your policy beneficiaries will not receive the financial assistance you wanted them to receive upon your death.
 Given this risk, it may be worthwhile to consider other options, such as:

-- Life insurance loan: Do you have permanent insurance with a high cash value?
+- Life insurance loan: Do you have permanent life insurance with a high cash value?
 If so, the insurer may be willing to extend you a loan.
 A policy loan is not subject to tax while the policy is in force.
 Also, funds borrowed do not have to be repaid, as you are essentially borrowing your own money.
 However, if you die before repaying the loan, the outstanding loan balance would be deducted from the death benefit.
 This means your beneficiaries would receive a smaller payout than you intended.

 Gregory Rozdeba is the CEO of Dundas Life, Canada’s leading digital insurance brokerage.
 He has over 9 years of experience in the life insurance industry.
 Gregory previously served as Director of Sales at a Toronto-based insurtech firm, taking the company from no product to raising over $7.6M+ in venture capital.
 Gregory holds a Bachelor of Finance & Accounting from Ontario Tech University and a Master of Information Management from FH Joanneum.